techqueria/website/README.md

 More details can be found at this project's [code of conduct](.github/CODE_OF_CONDUCT.md).

-## 💛️ Contributors, Backers & Sponsors
+## 💛️ Contributors,Backers & Sponsors

 ### This project exists thanks to all the **people who contribute**. ([Become a contributor](.github/CONTRIBUTING.md))